 Peer reviewed or refereed journals.
 If you're using an EBSCO database and want to know if an article you find is peer reviewed, click on the title of the journal and look at the last line of information.
 It will say "Peer reviewed: Yes" if that journal is peer reviewed.
 For articles in JSTOR, click on the "Publication Info" link next to the journal's title.
 It may indicate whether that journal is peer reviewed; if not, look for that journal's website on the Internet and try to discover it from there.
 Most journals in JSTOR are peer reviewed, but not all.
 In many databases, you can limit your search strategy to have the computer look only for peer reviewed articles, if that is the only type you want to retrieve (although JSTOR can not do that).
 Alternatively, Ingram Library does subscribe to the database Ulrich's, where you can look up each journal and it will tell you if it is peer reviewed.
 (They call it refereed there).
 This icon: on Ulrich's indicates whether the journal is refereed.

 For most lower level, non-professional research, a general database such as Academic Search Complete will cover most of what you need, including the basics of a topic and the latest developments.
-When doing more scholarly, higher level research, you will want to use our subject specific databases in music.
-These are listed below.
+When doing more scholarly, higher level research, you will want to use our subject specific database in music, which is Oxford Music Online.
 Education databases may also be relevant to your research.
 A few of them are listed below; see more in the Education section of Databases & GALILEO.

 To access databases from off campus, you will need to log on with your UWG username and password.

 Full text coverage of The New Grove Dictionary of Music and Musicians, The New Grove Dictionary of Opera, and The New Grove Dictionary of Jazz.
 Also accesses The Oxford Dictionary of Music and The Oxford Companion to Music.
-The interface was redesigned on December 7, 2017.
-The tutorial on this music research guide for Oxford Music Online will be changed soon, but in the meantime, see the tutorials on their platform for help.
-Please ignore the sign in box on the left if it says University of West Georgia right above it; you are already authenticated in the system and do not need to log in.
+See the tutorials on their platform for help by clicking on the "About" link at the top of the webpage or the "Tools and Resources" link.

 Covers hundreds of journals in the field of education.